 Smokey was born in 1940.
 His 1960 single ‘Shop Around

 ‘ was the first major chart success for The Miracles.
 The song was also Motown’s first million selling hit single.

 Smokey was a central figure at Berry Gordy’s Motown—leader of The Miracles in the 1960s, a soloist ever since, creating 37 Top 40 hits; writer and producer of countless Motown classics, including ‘Since I Lost My Baby’, ‘My Girl’ and ‘My Guy’; and a longtime vice-president of the organization.
 Bob Dylan famously called him ‘America’s greatest living poet’.

 He married the Miracle chick singer Claudette Rogers, with whom he had a son (Berry) and daughter (Tamla).
 In the 1980s he succumbed to a cocaine addiction, but was dramatically cured at a religious service.

 The musical backing of the track was done by The Funk Brothers.
 Never heard of them, right?
-They were the Motown house band, and “played on more number one hits than the Beach Boys, the Rolling Stones, Elvis, and the Beatles combined…” (that’s from the fine documentary film “Standing in the Shadows of Motown“).
-You can hear what the song sounds like without The Funk Brothers, in this a cappella version.
+They were the Motown house band, and “played on more number one hits than the Beach Boys, the Rolling Stones, Elvis, and the Beatles combined…” (that’s from the fine documentary film “Standing in the Shadows of Motown

 I’m not going to analyze or dissect the song itself.
 There’s nothing I could say about it that would enhance the enjoyment of it, mine or yours.
 I’ll just ask one question—how is it that a song so patently sad can make you feel so happy?
 So just stick it in your car’s CD player, go out into the country, step on the gas, crank up the volume to a teenage level, and get joyful.